emaballarin/lookahead_pytorch/README.md

 PyTorch implement of <a href="https://arxiv.org/abs/1907.08610" target="_blank">Lookahead Optimizer: k steps forward, 1 step back</a>

+---

+**PLEASE NOTE:**
+This repository contains just the unedited `lookahead.py` file from the [original repository](https://github.com/alphadl/lookahead.pytorch), an empty `__init__.py` file to make it importable and no documentation whatsoever.
+For more information about *Lookahead Optimizer: k steps forward, 1 step back*, please refer to the [original repository](https://github.com/alphadl/lookahead.pytorch) or the [original paper](https://arxiv.org/abs/1907.08610).

+---

 Usage:
 ```
 base_opt = torch.optim.Adam(model.parameters(), lr=1e-3, betas=(0.9, 0.999)) # Any optimizer